 As a former nanny, time out used to be one of my favorite discipline techniques.
-Using a time out for toddlers can give them an opportunity to calm down in order to talk through a situation in a way that a child can understand, and can be helpful to redirect them.
+I learned in my college Child Development course that using a time out for toddlers can give them an opportunity to calm down in order to talk through a situation in a way that a child can understand, and can be helpful to redirect them.

 However, over time, my feelings began to change toward using a time out for toddlers.
 I eventually dropped using time out altogether after deciding that it wasn’t teaching principles that I wanted kids to learn.
 Especially now as a mom, I’m grateful that I had the many opportunities to learn a different approach that was much more effective.